Statement under the UK Modern Slavery Act for financial year 2020

 ScopeThe UK Modern Slavery Act 2015 (the “Act”) applies to businesses that offer services in the UK and have a turnover of more than GBP 36 million.
 Given our business activities three of our operating entities are subject to the Act:

-- Kempen & Co N.V. in Amsterdam & London (brokerage & research)
+- Van Lanschot Kempen Wealth Management N.V. in Amsterdam & London (brokerage & research)1

 - Kempen Capital Management N.V.
-(KCM) in Amsterdam & London (asset management).
+(KCM) in Amsterdam & London branch (asset management); and

 At the same time it is without saying that the Van Lanschot Kempen group in its entirety is committed to the highest standards of integrity and ethical behaviour, also in the field of slavery and human trafficking.

 We have published a number of generic policies and statements which collectively demonstrate our approach to unlawful or unethical behaviour, including slavery and human trafficking.

 - We have published a group-wide statement on human rights, in line with the wording of the OECD Guidelines for Multinational Enterprises (OECD) and the UN Guiding Principles on Business and Human Rights (UNGP); see https://www.vanlanschotkempen.com/responsible/policy.
 In our statement, international human rights are defined as the rights laid down in the eight core ILO conventions and the International Bill of Human Rights.
 The latter consists of the Universal Declaration of Human Rights and the two covenants by which this declaration was codified in international law: the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.